 Discounted assets should be available shortly

-While in the short term demand is skyrocketing as buyers take full advantage of generous tax relief and low interest rates and prices are soaring accordingly, this is unlikely to last.
-As the furlough scheme winds down in October the true extent of the economic damage caused by the pandemic should become clear.
+While in the short term demand is skyrocketing, as buyers take full advantage of generous tax relief and low interest rates, and prices are soaring accordingly, this is unlikely to last.
+As the furlough scheme winds down in April 2021 the true extent of the economic damage caused by the pandemic should become clear.
 With unemployment rising, incomes squeezed, and demand for rental property shrinking, discounted assets may become available as distressed sellers (particularly large developers) become highly motivated to offload property if they cannot withstand the immediate financial strain.

 By contrast with owner occupiers, buy-to-let investors have the capital and flexibility to move quickly to secure the best deals if desirable assets become available at heavily discounted rates.
 Landlords should keep an eye on market developments with a view to acting quickly if prices drop significantly after the furlough scheme ends.

 While we believe that now is a great time to expand your portfolio if you can afford it, there are several measures that landlords should take to safeguard their investment against the potential perils of a rental recession.
 Here are some practical considerations to bear in mind when managing your new asset.

 Have a long-term plan for value creation

 With lower rental pricing likely to persist for some time as the economy struggles to recover from the damage inflicted by coronavirus.
 Landlords should therefore undertake any investment with a view to maximising value over the long term.
 This means that your finances must be robust enough to weather any storms in the short term, such as prolonged periods of vacancy or rental arrears.
 To that end, investors should only target properties in a tenant pricing bracket that they can afford in the event that they need to cover costs out of pocket for a while.